 In this context, the ISC has established a multi-disciplinary expert group to contribute to the Mid-Term Review (MTR) process led by the United Nations Office for Disaster Risk Reduction (UNDRR).
-The group is tasked with developing a short report which should be published in November 2022 and will be annexed to the main report led by UNDRR.
+The group is tasked with developing a short report which should be published in early 2023 and will be annexed to the main report led by UNDRR.
 This ISC report will serve as a valuable input from the Science and Technology Community Major Group in the drafting of the UNDRR MTR.
 The report aims to use scientific knowledge from all disciplines to address risks more holistically and enhance prevention and preparedness.

 The findings of the MTR will inform a negotiated political declaration that will be adopted at the High-level meeting of the UN General Assembly on the Sendai Framework Mid-Term Review in May 2023.
 It will also feed into the 2023 High-level Political Forum, the SDG Summit and the High-level Dialogue on Financing for Development at the 78th Session of the UN General Assembly.

 Our latest publications on Disaster Risk Reduction